Khalid7kmi/COMP315-Group-Project/README.md

 <h1>📌 Requirements & Proofs</h1>

 <p>
-Below are all required project criteria with dedicated sections for screenshots, code samples, and GIF demonstrations.
+Below are all required project criteria with that was mentioned in the Mini Project Grading Rubric file.

 </p>